|Rome history||Sleeping||Contact Us|

 what is actually "Roman", for which we suggest a glimpse at what we mean by "Romans" and Roman society

-what may be defined an "invention"
+what constitutes an "invention"

 What we consider to be Ancient Roman covers over 1000 years time span including a long early period under influence of the Etruscans.
 Furthermore the Roman world eventually covered a huge geographical area.
 Thirdly, Roman civilisation was multicultural, so that many important Roman jobs (and the innovations which ensued) were often undertaken by slaves, liberti and clients (free foreigners) who contributed their personal culture and traditional knowledge to the general melting pot.

 It would therefore be quite normal for a good number of ancient "Roman" inventions to actually be innovations which were thought up by nationals of other countries, absorbed into Roman society, such as Greeks, Jews or Egyptians (say).
 The social and cultural stability (and concentration of financial wealth) brought about by Roman dominion created ideal surroundings for progress and innovation in a huge variety of vocational areas.
 A particularly singular example of the influence of diverse cultures and absorption by Rome of their inventions and knowledge was the marvelous city of Alexandria.

 Another intriguing example of the benefits of the coming together of different cultures is the report we have from the Greek Athenaeus of Naucratis who worked in Egypt around the 3rd century AD, during the reign of Emperor Marcus Aurelius.
 He tells us that in the 6th century BC the ancient southern Italian city of Sybaris had the first examples of patents for recipe inventions (Sybaris was a Greek colony).